robwakeman/accounting-courses/README.md

 ### Sort by

-I added and styled the 'sort by' element, but no time to add functionality.
+I added and styled the 'sort by' element, but ran out of time to add the functionality.

 ### Fetch/Axios